Article last updated

-Simply peruse the Top Five Whiskies You Can Drink in 2020 from our list below, in no particular order, and pick one the choice that sounds like a perfect fit.
+Simply peruse the Top Five Whiskies You Can Drink from our list below, in no particular order, and pick one the choice that sounds like a perfect fit.

 GlenDronach 15-Year-Old Revival was briefly discontinued in 2015 because of a supply shortage.
 It came back in 2018 with an improved recipe and has catapulted back into popularity.

 The previous GlenDronach was 100 per cent Oloroso sherry casks.
 The new version utilizes Pedro Ximenez sherry casks to enhance the sweetness and richness so evident in its satisfying flavour.
 The result is one of the finest 15-year-old single malts on the market.

 The whisky is incredibly appealing, aromatic, and complex.

 Here’s a closer look at GlenDronach 15-Year-Old Revival’s tasting notes:

 · Eye: Rusty red